dscroft/liascript_sqli/sql_injection/sql.md

-### a
+### Task 1

-The issue comes in how the website creates that SQL query.
+The issue comes in how the (some) programmers creates the SQL query that is being run.

 The simplest and most obvious way is to use string concatenation.